 Take what you see into consideration and try to incorporate it into your game on the training pitch and on a match day.
 If it works for you and the team then this is definitely something you should want to keep practicing.

 Even the professionals watch the game footage to try and gain an advantage over their rivals.
-Manchester United's new striker Romelu Lukaku explained to the Mail Online how he watches every Premier League game to learn how his rivals play:
+Ex Manchester United striker Romelu Lukaku explained to the Mail Online how he watches every Premier League game to learn how his rivals play: